Understanding Narrative Structure: Definition, Components, and Types

 4. Introduce conflict early: Conflict is the engine that makes the narrative experience run.
 For fiction writers, introducing conflict right from the beginning is critical to hook the reader and create an emotional connection.
 Statistics show that 80% of readers will stop reading a book if they don’t become emotionally invested within the first 10% of the narrative.
 The Fichtean Curve, with its emphasis on ongoing conflict, offers an excellent linear narrative structure for maintaining that tension throughout the story.

-5. Deliver a satisfying resolution: A satisfying resolution resolves the narrative threads, providing closure to the story.
+5. Deliver a satisfying resolution: A satisfying resolution brings the story’s threads to a close and delivers a clear sense of completion.
 Most importantly, it ties up the main conflict in a manner that’s believable and emotionally rewarding.
 The chosen narrative structure or shape of the narrative and the use of the Hero’s Journey trope, for example, promise a resolution that completes the protagonist’s journey in a coherent narrative.

 Narrative structure, being the spine of a story, takes the reader on a journey that has a distinct beginning, middle, and end.
 Knowing what constitutes a narrative structure helps an effective writer create stories that hook, intrigue, and compel.